hsd-dev/action_bridge/README.md

 A package to bridge actions between ROS1 and ROS2.

 **NOTE:**
-- Currently supports forwarding goals from ROS1 (melodic) action client to ROS2 (dashing) action server
+- Currently supports forwarding goals from ROS1 (noetic) action client to ROS2 (foxy) action server
 - As an example, implemented interfaces for the action bridge for FibonacciAction
   and FollowJointTrajectoryAction